-- Implement and supervise all state and District attendance policies and procedures. - Ensure that students and parents are informed of the school attendance and tardy policy, as well as all applicable laws relating to compulsory attendance. - Ensure that the Pupil Services and Attendance Counselor or designated staff member is responsible for coordinating efforts on attendance expectations.
+- Implement and supervise all state and District attendance policies and procedures. - Ensure that students and parents are informed of the school attendance and tardy policy, as well as all applicable laws relating to compulsory attendance. - Ensure that the attendance team and school staff including the Pupil Services and Attendance Counselor are coordinating efforts on attendance expectations and outreach.